How to Make the BEST Trader Joe’s Cheese Board

 Is there anything better than a Trader Joe’s charcuterie board?
 (Or is it a cheese board?)
 Either way, the answer is NO. I’m here to show you that making an awesome Trader Joe’s cheese platter doesn’t have to cost $100 and I’ll show you exactly what to buy, the best Trader Joe’s cheese for cheese boards, how to arrange the items, and the tools you’ll want to use to make the ultimate Trader Joe’s cheese board!
 Add to your TJ apps spread with the 12 best and worst Trader Joe’s frozen appetizers.
 There is a TON of information in this post, so click on a specific title in the table of contents or scroll down so you don’t miss anything.

 Charcuterie boards can get super expensive super quickly, but they also don’t have to be, so that’s what I’m here to show you!
 With these two perfect Trader Joe’s cheese board options, you can decide how much to spend.
 And I’ll walk you through what makes a good cheese board with this step-by-step guide.
 If you’re a Costco shopper, I’ve also got a Costco cheese board with two price options.
-Serve these finger foods with a glass of wine (or Surely NA wine) for best results.
-And if you’re including brie, try the baked brie with jam! 🙂
+Or you can always make a mini charcuterie board.

 Estimated reading time: 9 minutes